Tinnitus - Don't Suffer in Silence

 The British Tinnitus Association have created a few short videos with sufferers to help raise awareness of the issue.

-It is a symptom, not an illness, that is brought about by an underlying condition in some part of the sufferer's auditory system.
+Ringing in the ears is a symptom, not an illness, that's brought about by an underlying condition in some part of the sufferer's auditory system.

-Those underlying conditions could be temporary or permanent damage cause by an infection or injury - and high volume sound, either sudden or constant, can cause injury to the sensitive middle or inner ear.
+Those underlying conditions could be temporary or permanent damage caused by an infection or injury.
+High volume sound, either sudden or constant, can cause injury to the sensitive middle or inner ear.

 It really can be prevented, especially in the cases of tinnitus caused by loud noises and sound.
-Hence Xamax, a BSiF Registered Safety Supplier and specialists in PPE, writing about it.
+Ear defenders and ear plugs help cut the decibel level reaching your ears to safe limits.
+Which is why XAMAX®, a BSiF Registered Safety Supplier and specialists in PPE, is writing about it.

 As far as any industrial causes of tinnitus go, you can prevent it by using hearing protection.
-That is why it is important to choose the correct hearing PPE for your job tasks and environment.
+It's important to choose the correct hearing PPE for your job tasks and environment.

 How to determine the right hearing PPE is not rocket science.
 There are simple methods to choosing the right hearing protection contained in this article.
 Follow the simple steps and you will be doing everything you can to avoid lifelong suffering of tinnitus.

 Not yet, but the British Tinnitus Association are working hard on it.
-It is down to their work that we have a Tinnitus Week at all.
+It's down to their work that we have a Tinnitus Week at all.
 The BTA conduct research into this condition and offer advice and support to sufferers.